Defence Research and Development Organisation: Development cum Production Partner programme

 In order to incorporate private enterprises from the very beginning of design and development and promote smoother manufacturing once systems are ready, DRDO has implemented Development cum Production Partner programme (DcPP).
 As part of Make In India and Atmanirbhar Bharat, DRDO under DcPP allowed handholding of domestic private sector industries to improve their development and production cycle of complex defence systems.

 VL-SRSAM and Advanced Towed Artillery Gun System became some of the successful projects of this programme.
-In 2021, DcPP led to private sector participation for the VL-SRSAM, which was one of the first missile programmes that allowed private sector particaption.
+In 2021, DcPP led to private sector participation for the VL-SRSAM, which was one of the first missile programmes that allowed private sector participation.

 Hindustan Aeronautics Limited on 17 December 2021, secured an order for manufacturing, assembly, integration, testing and supply of DRDO Abhyas from Aeronautical Development Establishment.
 The order will be completed under DcPP with a private sector industry.

 On 16 December 2021, Ashok Leyland signed partnership agreement with Combat Vehicles Research and Development Establishment to develop 600 hp engine for Future Combat Vehicle Programme.
 Instruments Research and Development Establishment on 27 December 2021 transferred technologies for developing border surveillance system to Indian private sector company Paras Defence and Space.
 The system consists of radar, and electro-optical sensors mounted on a pan tilt platform.
 On 28 December 2021, Defence Institute of Physiology and Allied Sciences transferred technology to manufacture extreme cold weather clothing system to RHD Business Services, SBNX Innovation, Shiva Texyarn Limited, Kusumgar Corporates and Ginni Filaments Limited.

 DRDO on 8 January 2024 launched Ugram, an assault rifle chambered in 7.62x51mm NATO, which has been designed, developed and manufactured in collaboration with Dvipa Armour India Private Limited under DcPP.
 It's scheduled to be tested by the Indian Army.
 NASM-SR is manufactured by Adani Defence & Aerospace under DcPP.
 Larsen & Toubro is producing the Zorawar light tank under the DRDO's DcPP.
 L&T is manufacturing integrated life-support system-onboard oxygen generation system (ILSS-OBOGS) for aircraft such as HAL Tejas, HAL Tejas Mk2 from the Defence Bioengineering and Electromedical Laboratory under DcPP.

 In June 2025, Reliance Infrastructure become India's first private sector company to design and develop four categories of a next generation 155mm artillery ammunition, under the DcPP with Armament Research and Development Establishment.

+In March 2026, The DRDO in collaboration with the Indian Navy conducted successful in-flight release trials of the ADC-150 air-droppable container system.
+The trials were carried out from a Boeing P-8I Poseidon maritime patrol aircraft.

+The eight-wheeled and tracked armoured fighting vehicles under the Vikram VT21 project was also undertaken through DcPP mode where the Vehicle Research and Development Establishment (VRDE) collaborated with the Bharat Forge Limited (BFL) and the Tata Advanced Systems Limited (TASL), respectively.